ohmtech-rdi/eurorack-blocks/documentation/setup/macos-cpp-cli.md

-Note that if you bought a STLink V3 Mini for example from [Electro-smith](https://www.electro-smith.com/daisy/stlink-v3mini), you can use to program the Daisy Patch Submodule.
+Note that if you bought a STLink V3 Mini for example from [Electro-smith](https://www.electro-smith.com/daisy/stlink-v3mini), you can use it to program the Daisy Patch Submodule.
 It has the advantage to be more convenient, as:
 - It is typically faster than using the USB port on the Daisy Patch Submodule,
 - You don't need to remove your module from your base to press those BOOT and RESET